• Skip to primary navigation

 • 1 orange

-• 2 tsp minced garlic more or less to taste
+• 2 teaspoon minced garlic more or less to taste

 • Pinch of red pepper flakes optional, more to taste

-• 1-2 Tbsp sesame oil for cooking beef
+• 1-2 tablespoon sesame oil for cooking beef

 • Optional garnishes: sliced green onions toasted sesame seeds